zqTheDesigner/obsidian-vault/Machine Learning/Models/KNN.md

 A [[Supervised Learning]] and [[Parametric & Non-parametric Algorithms#Non-parametric algorithms|non-parametric]] algorithm.
 KNN model parameters grow with the training data by consider each training case as a parameter of the model.

+	If a dataset contains no label, it falled under unsupervisied learning category so KNN cannot be used in this case.

 Used to solve both [[Classification]] and [[Regression]] problem statements

 It uses data in which there is a target column present (labelled data) to model a function to product an output for the unseen data.